SteffeyDev/lwasp/README.md

 If the built in options aren't enough for you, here are some basic steps to extend the service.
 You can find a more detailed guide in [the Advanced Users Guide](/Advanced%20Users%20Guide.pdf).

 ## Add Scoring Categories
-1. Add a function in analyze.py that can take in the extras as parameters and return True or False as to whether that item should be marked complete according to those parameters
-2. Near the bottom of the analyze.py file, where the recording file is read, add your category beneath all of the others, with the same syntax, but use `function = myNewFunction(extras...)`
-3. In initialize.py, add your new category to line 104 where it checks each type for validity.
+1. Add a python file in `lwasp-install/modules` (`MyModuleName.py`) that contains a `check` function which takes the `extras` as a parameter and returns whether the check was successful (True/False).
+You should raise `TypeError` if the array passed in is not long enough for your module to run.
+You can look at some of the built-in modules for clarification.
-4. That's it!
-Add your category in the elements.csv file with the needed extras, and start using it.
-Contact me with any questions.
+2. Add your category in the elements.csv file with the needed extras, and start using it! with any questions.

 ## Breakdown of the files